JoakimOL/Ttm4135-compendium/src/10-digital-sig.md

 The public verification key becomes (_e_,_n_), where _n_ = _pq_.
 The signing key is _d_.
 RSA
 signatures also require a hash function, _h_, which should be a fixed and publicly known parameter of the scheme.
-The choice hash function is important, as some allow you to prove your security. a full domain hash function (can output all values between 1 to _n_) or `PSS` are good choices.
+The choice hash function is important, as some allow you to prove your security.
+A full domain hash function (can output all values between 1 to _n_) or `PSS` are good choices.

 Signature generation takes the message  _m_, the modulus _n_ and the private exponent _d_ as input.